aws/amazon-chime-sdk-component-library-react/README.md

 npm run test -- --watch
 ```

-Run all snapshots test suites, [Docker](https://docs.docker.com/install/) installation is required to run puppeteer in docker container.
+Run all snapshot test suites.
+[Docker](https://docs.docker.com/install/) is required to run Puppeteer in a Docker container.

 ```
 npm run test:snapshots
 ```

+#### Troubleshooting

 > Error 1: Service 'chromium' failed to build : toomanyrequests: You have reached your pull rate limit